 Instead of making transactions directly into the main chain, transactions are done on the side chain, and then it’s the duty of the side-chain to eventually sync these changes with the main chain.

 The side-chain is able to provide faster responses because it’s a smaller network with less nodes.
 The transactions that are carried out in the second layer are initially less secure, but they are eventually committed to the main chain in bulks, and all of the security checks of the main chain can be enforced there.

-The side chain is also able to lower individual transaction costs significantly because it groups many transactions into a single one when syncing with the main chain.
-So the gas that would need to be payed for one transaction on the main chain can be divided over several thousand transactions.
+The side-chain is also able to lower individual transaction costs significantly because it groups many transactions into a single one when syncing with the main chain.
+So the gas that would need to be paid for one transaction on the main chain can be divided over several thousand transactions.